scrabbletank/farhome-rules/eberron.md

 When cast between 5th and 8th level, add 100 miles to the range.
 When cast at 9th level or above, your range spans the entire plane.

+#### Ritual of Warding

+- **Casting Time:** 10 minutes
+- **Range:** self
+- **Duration:** 3 days

+You perform a ritual to ward against harmful creatures.
+In addition to its casting cost you must sacrifice a small or larger creature as part of the ritual.
+Make a spellcasting roll against 3 bad dice.
+On success you add a superior die to all saving throws against non-damaging abilities and features from hostile creatures.

+Your maximum wounds are reduced by 1 for the duration of the spell.
+You may cast this ritual on a willing creature whose blood you have siphoned with the creature paying the health cost.

+Add an enhanced die for every level cast above 1st.

 ### Second Level

 #### Bloodied Blade